mrunkel/runkel.org/content/post/Updating-all-LXD-containers.md

 showTags: true
 showPagination: true
 ---
-A handy script to run commands on all your lxd containers
+This script allows you to upgrade the OS on all your lxd containers.
+It could easily be modified to run whatever you'd like.

 <!--more-->
 {{< codeblock "updateAllContainers.sh" "bash" >}}
 #!/bin/bash